bevy-cheatbook/bevy-cheatbook/src/setup/unofficial-plugins.md

 Other pages in this book with valuable information when using 3rd-party plugins:

-  - Some plugins may require you to [configure Bevy in some specific way](./bevy-config.md).
+  - Some plugins may require you to [configure Bevy in some specific way][cb::features].
-  - If you are [using bleeding-edge unreleased Bevy (main)](./bevy-git.md), you may encounter difficulties with plugin compatibility.
+  - If you are [using bleeding-edge unreleased Bevy (main)][cb::git], you may encounter difficulties with plugin compatibility.

 ## Plugin Recommendations

 This here is my personal, curated, opinionated list of recommendations, featuring the most important plugins (in my opinion) in the Bevy ecosystem.

 My goal here is to help direct new Bevy users to some known-good resources, so you can start working on the kinds of games you want to make. :)

 The plugins listed here are compatible with the latest Bevy release and use permissive licenses (like Bevy itself).